 The malignant hypertensive is more common in African American men and smokers.
 You are more likely to develop malignant hypertension if you already have essential hypertension and high blood pressure of 140/90 or more.

 - Difficulty breathing.

 - Nausea and vomiting.

-- Numbness / weakness of the legs, arms, face.
+- Numbness/weakness of the legs, arms, and face.

 In particular, malignant hypertension can lead to a condition called hypertensive encephalopathy.
-Symptoms of this condition include headache, vomiting, blurred vision with papilledema, mental changes such as anxiety, confusion, tiredness and seizures.
+Symptoms of this condition include headache, vomiting, blurred vision with papilledema, and mental changes such as anxiety, confusion, tiredness, and seizures.

-This disease will be diagnosed according to a series of questions that the doctor will ask about your symptoms and medical history, a physical examination will be performed, your blood pressure readings will probably be very high, readings will be taken in both arms, while lying down and while standing.
+This disease will be diagnosed according to a series of questions that the doctor will ask about your symptoms and medical history.
+A physical examination will be performed; your blood pressure readings will probably be very high, and lessons will be taken in both arms while lying down and standing.
 A careful examination of your heart and a detailed neurological examination will be performed.
 An eye exam can show signs of high blood pressure, including inflammation of the optic nerve or bleeding inside the eye.

 The tests may include the following:

 - Chest x-ray.

 - Echocardiogram or ultrasound of the heart in search of heart damage.